 Extra bonus: deep work makes us more productive too!

 Newport claims the skill involved in doing deep work is becoming more and more rare.
 Perhaps introverts have an advantage here?
-Most people work in environments that promote distractions and interruptions, i.e. open office plans, constant email responding, sporadic meetings, and inhibit deep concentration.
+Most people work in environments that promote distractions and interruptions, i.e. open office plans, constant email responding and sporadic meetings.
+All of these inhibit deep concentration.

 Deep work and flow go hand in hand.
 Deep work is activities performed in distraction-free concentration.
 Flow is the state we reach while doing such activities.